RTPI is on hiatus while we help partners integrate our technology.

 The problem we set out to solve

-How we approached the solution
+How we modeled the tradeoff

 What faster authorization delivers